 Any student involved in a major incident such as a fight may be temporarily suspended from College.
-During that time the Principal will communicate with the student and their family, and establish whether the student is to be allowed to return.
+During that time the Principal or Vice Principal will communicate with the student and their family and authorise an investigation which must be completed prior to the student being excluded.
 If the student is permanently excluded the Principal will give written reasons for doing so.
 If the student is allowed to return it will be on condition that they meet a series of requirements, such as 100% attendance, completion of all work set with no further poor behaviours.
 Suspension may be implemented during the investigation of a serious behavioural complaint or as a sanction in itself.